drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/registration.md

     ![DriverEntry](images/regdriver.png)

 3. You can **Edit Driver** to update the member information
-    * The membership number is important if you intend to use barcode scanning
+    * The barcode number is important if you intend to use barcode scanning
     * If a barcode is needed, click Print Label to print to the selected printer device - make sure correct printer is selected.

 4. Verify the correct car(s), class(es) and index are registered.